-Menu 5 - Configuration Menu
+Menu 1-Calibration/Configuration Menu

-Configuration Key is a code which you must enter before you can change any of the set points on the configuration menu.
+- Calibration Key is a code which you must enter before you can change any of the set points on the calibration menu.
 This helps prevent accidental modification of the set points.
 The code is factory set to "49".
-Use the "Turtle Up" and "Turtle Down" keys to select the code.
-Engine speed must be 0 rpm, and the Minimum Fuel (Run/Stop) contact must be open to enter this menu.
-Whenever the Minimum Fuel (Run/Stop) input is changed, the code will be reset to "0".
+Use the up and down arrow keys to select the code.
+Whenever the Run/Stop input is changed, the code will be reset to "0". - Number of Gear Teeth is the number of teeth or holes in the gear or flywheel the speed sensing device is on.
+If the gear is running at camshaft speed (one-half engine speed) then you must enter one-half the number of teeth on the gear.
+The control requires the number of teeth per engine revolution.